 Note that these are simply estimates that people generally use.
+Also keep in mind that you may need to use a different yarn weight if you use something like a sock knitting machine.
 It would be wise to buy an extra ball of yarn just in case you come up short, although the above yardage requirements should allow you to knit a blanket measuring around 36 inches around.

 The best yarn for a baby should be soft enough not to harm his delicate skin whenever he's snuggling against it.

 Ideally, go for a yarn that is allergen-free to ensure the safety of your baby.
 This is especially important if your baby has any sort of sensitivity issues.